Compressed Bayesian Tensor Regression: A Compressed Bayesian Tensor Model

-A comparison of the bounds obtained from tensor-wise and mode-wise random projections is shown in Fig.\ref{fig: bounds_compa}.
-The results illustrate the trade-off between maintaining the original data structure, such as some of the tensor modes, and the dimensions of the random subspace.
+A comparison of the bounds obtained from tensor- and mode-wise random projections is shown in Figure \ref{fig: bounds_compa}.
+The results show the trade-off between maintaining the original data structure, such as some of the tensor modes, and the dimensions of the random subspace.
 In the case where all modes are preserved, the dimensionality reduction (blue line) is less effective than the case where the original structure vanishes completely (red line).
-Two main advantages of preserving the covariates' structure are the interpretability of projected covariates and the reduced computational cost.
+Two main advantages of preserving the covariates' structure are interpretability and reduced computational cost.

-The bounds presented above are optimal since they have been derived following a Chernoff-Cramér procedure.
-Alternative concentration bounds for our projections can be derived to provide some guarantees on the distance preservation.
-For example, based on a general hyper-contractivity result of the Hanson-Wright type for polynomials of Gaussian and Rademacher variables \citep{hanson1971bound,rakhshan_tensorized_2020} and bounds on the moments up to the fourth-order, one can show the following bounds. \begin{theorem}[Alternative bounds using hyper-contractivity] The JL-embedding can be achieved for \texttt{GTRP} with mode-wise random projection if $q(N) \geq q_0$, such that
+The bounds presented above are optimal, as they have been derived following a Chernoff--Cramér procedure.
+Alternative concentration bounds for our projections can be derived to provide some guarantees on the preservation of distance.
+For example, based on a general hyper-contractivity result of the Hanson--Wright type for polynomials of Gaussian and Rademacher variables \citep{hanson1971bound,rakhshan_tensorized_2020, kane2014sparser} and bounds on the moments up to the fourth-order, one can show the following bounds. \begin{theorem}[Alternative bounds using hyper-contractivity] The JL-embedding can be achieved for \texttt{GTRP} with mode-wise random projection if $q(N) \geq q_0$, such that

 with $C$ an absolute constant. \end{theorem}